 Lean Plant-Based Proteins

-These foods are rich in protein, vitamin B12, and iron (9).
+These foods are rich in protein, B vitamins, iron, and other minerals (9).
 Include plant-based proteins like legumes, nuts, seeds and whole grains.

 Unrefined grains contain more B vitamins than refined carbs because the former still have most or all of their original nutrients intact (12).
 In addition, they’re usually higher in dietary fiber than other sources of carbohydrates.

-Unsaturated fats are the healthiest fats since they’re essential for a healthy heart and brain (4).
-Examples of these include olive oil, avocado, coconut oil and nuts.
+Unsaturated plant-based fats are considered healthy fats since they help maintain a healthy heart and brain (4).
+Examples of these include olive oil, avocado, and nuts.

 7-Day Vegan Detox Meal Plan

 Making modest modifications to your daily meals is one of the simplest ways to get acclimated to a plant-based diet.
-You may start this by removing animal products, meat, or dairy from your diet gradually and then work your way up to making it at least once a week.
+You may start this by removing animal products, meat, or dairy from your diet gradually and then work your way up to a fully vegan diet.

 Another idea is to change your meal plan a little at a time, such as on the first week eat vegan breakfasts, second week add vegan lunches, and so on.
 You could also attempt using the ingredient swapping method; for example, instead of cow’s milk use almond milk or soya milk, coconut oil rather than butter.